 Time Doctor is an efficient employee productivity management and time tracking software that can help you monitor your virtual assistants.

-The tool is used by major companies, like Verizon and Ericsson, as well as by small businesses, like Thrive Market, to boost productivity across the board.
+The tool is used by major companies as well as by small businesses to boost productivity across the board.

 2. Irregular Communication